-It all starts exactly where you never want to end up: Westfield White City.
-The restaurant is eight floors up a tower in the ex-BBC Television Centre.
-An intimate 10-seat omakase extravaganza semi-lit by the glow of every Londoner’s most recurring Christmas nightmare.
+Endo at the Rotunda starts exactly where you never want to end up: Westfield White City.
+It’s eight floors up a tower in the ex-BBC Television Centre, and the intimate 10 or so-seat omakase extravaganza is semi-lit by the glow of every Londoner’s most recurring Christmas nightmare.

-So much of this experience is built on expectations.
-It starts with the anticipation of the lift ride up, and only increases when everyone around you is handed a piece of six-day aged otoro nigiri, before moaning like a Golden Raspberry nominee, as you wait, twitchily, for your turn.
-These expectations, though great, leave you feeling more Oliver Twist than anything else.
-Because there will be moments here where you pray, palm at the ready, that you’ll be given more.
+So much of Endo at the Rotunda is built on expectations.
+It starts with the anticipation of the lift ride up, and this only increases when everyone around you is handed a piece of langoustine nigiri with caviar, before moaning like a Golden Raspberry nominee, as you wait, twitchily, for your turn.
+This leaves you feeling more Oliver Twist than anything else.
+Because there will be moments where you wonder, palm ready, whether maybe, you’ll be given more.

-The bulk of the menu is made up of various forms of nigiri, and you’ll find it nigh on impossible to decide which one you like best.
+The bulk of the omakase menu is made up of various forms of nigiri, and you’ll find it nigh on impossible to decide which one you like best.
 Does the sweet meltiness of the Tokyo-style steamed oyster come out on top?
-Or is it the butter-like six-day aged otoro?
+Or is it the butter-like six-day-aged otoro?
 It’s hard to say.
 And it doesn’t really matter.
-There are nine varieties and, from the Cornish squid, to the Scottish langoustine, to the Irish oyster, they are all fantastic.
+From the Cornish squid, to the Scottish langoustine, to the Irish oyster, bought the morning you eat, they’re all fantastic.
 Sushi aside, there's monkfish and mushroom tempura, clams so buttery you'll happily keel over there and then, as well as a plate of wagyu beef direct from Miyazaki, Japan.

 And all of it is bowl-drinkingly and plate-lickingly fantastic.
 Seriously, don't hold back.
 This is a waste not, want not, show your enjoyment as much as you want environment.
 That's why Endo at the Rotunda is one of the best meals you can spend your money on in London.